-There are also works in oil and acrylic on canvas, graphite drawings, porcelain and embroideries that within a trade of delicate work revive the idea of transformation, mutation and renovation.
-In these works, Ana gives special attention to flower species such as roses, orchids and pasiflora.
+It is followed by oil and acrylic works on canvas, graphite drawings, porcelain objects and embroideries that through delicate craftsmanship likewise recover the idea of transformation, mutation and renewal.
+In these works, Ana pays special attention to flower species like the rose, the orchid and the passion flower.

-Passiflora is also known as mburucuyá or maracuyá, in popular language.
-It is a climbing plant of the Passiflora genre, native of the warm regions of South America.
-Its original traditional name comes from several popular legends about the passionflower’s origin.
-One of them narrates the story of Mburucuyá, who was a Spanish girl who fell in love with an indigenous guaraní, with whom she secretly met.
-The girl’s father, who served in the military, had already decided that his daughter should marry a young Spanish captain.
-When he learned about her relationship, he decided to kill the young guaraní man.
-Mburucuyá, in pain, stabbed her heart with a feathered arrow that remained on her body like a flower, and fell on her lover’s dead body.
-They say that some time later, in that tragic place, a plant sprouted and was named maracuyá.
+Passiflora are also called mburucuyá, or maracuyá in Colombia.
+A climbing vine from the passiflora genus native to the warm regions of South America, its original, traditional name comes from various popular legends around the origin of the passion flower.
+One of them tells that Mburucuyá was a Spanish girl who had fallen in love with a Guaraní indigenous boy, meeting with him in secret.
+The father of the girl, a military man, had already decided that his daughter should marry a young Spanish captain.
+When he found out about his daughter’s relationship, he decided to murder the Guaraní boy.
+Mburucuyá, imprisoned by her pain, drove a feathered arrow into her heart, jutting from her chest like a flower, and she fell upon the body of her dead lover.
+Much later, they say, in that tragic place a plant blossomed that had never been seen before, named maracuyá.